ErikOldehed/extreme.risk/README.md

 # extreme.risk
-R script that calculates extreme value parameters and risk estimates from the GEV and GP distributions with confidence intervals in a single function.
+Calculates extreme value parameters and risk estimates from the GEV and GP distributions with confidence intervals in a single function.
+Two choices of confidence intervals are available, asymptotic normal intervals using the delta method for the risk estimates and percentile bootstrap intervals.
+The paramaters are estimated using either maximum likelihood, probability weighted moment methods or hills for the GPD.
+This script was created using the packages {\textit{fExtremes}} for the extreme value model fit, {\textit{distillery}} for bootstrap intervals and {\textit{VaRES}} for VaR estimates.